gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 Supporting All Screen Orientations
 ~~~~

-On tablets landscape orientations are also supported (smartphones are portrait only).
+On tablets, landscape orientation is also supported (smartphones are portrait only).

 Previously we recommended limiting the orientation to portrait for Activities extending the Screen API's abstract Activities and Activities hosting the Component API's Fragment.
 If you are updating from a previous version you should remove the portrait limitation.
 The Gini Vision Library limited the orientation to portrait by adding ``android:screenOrientation="portrait"`` to the Activities in earlier versions.
 This has been removed and you should also remove it from your Activities, too.